pascal-fb-martin/housetuya/README.md

 At this time, this application is only concerned with the data point linked to the on/off command.

 A list of known models is included in the configuration.
 The application comes with a (rather incomplete) initial list, and the user must manually add an entry for each model present on his network.

+## Obtaining the Local Key

+The local key is not disclosed by the device, obviously.
+The only way to obtain this key is to "extend" your account (created using the Tuya app) into a free developper account and then create an IOT project (also known as a Cloud project).

+Once this was done, the devices initialized through the Tuya app can be listed, and their details revealed.
+The Tuya web site changes from time to time, so this is a discovery expedition every time.

+A free Tuya developer account expires after a month or so, but it can be renewed when needed.

 ## Tuya Protocol